Travel Guide

 The Havasupai tourism office at the Hualapai Hilltop trailhead where you will need to show your wristbands and the completed entry form you got from the check-in process.
 You will need to do this before you start hiking to Havasu Falls.

-2. Masks Required in Supai Village
+2. Masks Are Required in Supai Village

 All visitors are required to wear a mask in Supai Village and all public areas, including the general store and cafe.
 Non-compliance may mean immediate removal from the Havasupai Reservation at your own expense.